hein99/nextjs-gemini-faq/README.md

 npm run dev
 ```

-Finally you should access the website localhost:3000
+Finally you should access the website via localhost:3000